jebin2/JellyJump/project_implementation_guides_for_llm/player/phase36-resize-video.md

 - ❌ Don't calculate aspect ratios incorrectly
 - ❌ Don't use odd dimensions (causes codec issues)
 - ❌ Don't lose source video if resizing fails
+- ❌ **Don't EVER remove the original source video from the playlist** (checkbox only controls resized video)
+- ❌ Don't confuse "add to playlist" checkbox with removing anything from the playlist

 ---